evokes the medieval tradition of the troubadour – and the style of early 19th

 and the romance invoked by the subject matter led to vast numbers of

 compositions and the first attempts outside the sacred repertoire to preserve

 melodies and words with musical notation.

-the French cultural memory were the troubadours that their name was given to a
+So ingrained in the French cultural memory were the troubadours that their name was given to a

 style of painting, architecture, and decorative arts harking back to the styles